ach-git/hCrypt/README.md

 # hCrypt

-hCrypt is a simple script in python work with sha256.
+hCrypt is a simple script in python work with utf-8(for legal reason).
 This is one of my first python scripts.

 ### Support: